rezkykz/rezkykz/README.md

 - 🔭 I'm now pursuing graduate degree in Environmental and Reserouce Economics
 - 🌱 I’m currently learning R and Phyton with application in explanatory data analysis and econometrics techniques
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2021 Goals: Publish one paper and contribute to open projects
+- 🥅 2022 Goals: Publish two papers, write five economics or energy-related articles and contribute to open projects
 - ⚡ Fun fact: I equally love eating whole durian and tomato in one sitting

 ### Connect with me: